Lamfurst/CS106L_Note/README.md

-# This are the notes for CS106L
+# These are notes for CS106L